essexthinker Essexthinker Photography

 nikon

-Of course, it's not the camera you use, but where you point it that counts.
-Photography is based on the art of looking, not pressing the button.
-But it also depends on what you have to hand.
-So I have to confess that I'm increasingly capturing images with my iPhone - it's just so very convenient!
+Of course, it's not just the camera.
+Photography is based on the art of looking, and also depends on what you have to hand.
+So I have to confess that through 2024 and 2025, I'd been increasingly capturing images with my iPhone.
+Always in my pocket and therefore to hand.